rcardin/rcardin.github.io/_drafts/optional-is-the-new-mandatory.markdown

 ## Conclusions

-In this post we analyzed a modern solution to deal with the `null` value and in general the absence of a information.
-We started to see how the Scala programming language defines `Option[T]` type, listining the best pratice of its use.
+In this post, we analyzed a modern solution to deal with the `null` value and in general, the absence of information.
+We started to see how the Scala programming language defines `Option[T]` type, listing the best practice of its use.
 Then, we saw how the good old Java approaches to the problem, the `Optional<T>` type, concluding that it is very similar to the solution proposed in Scala.

-Finally, we looked at a differente solution, the one proposed by Kotlin.
+Finally, we looked at a different solution, the one proposed by Kotlin.
 Kotlin does not have any optional type, because it tries to handle the nullability of references at compile-time.
-Althought this approach is very elegant and as powerfull as the approaches proposed in Scala and Java, it badly compose with the other constructs used in functional programming.
-For this reason, Kotlin has its own library for functional structures, such as the optional type, which is [ARROW](https://arrow-kt.io/).
+Although this approach is exquisite and as powerful as the approaches proposed in Scala and Java, it poorly composes with the other constructs used in functional programming.
+For this reason, Kotlin has its library for functional structures, such as the optional type, which is [ARROW](https://arrow-kt.io/).

 **Bonus**: Are you planning to use an option value as a parameter for a method?
 Please, don't do that ([Why should Java 8's Optional not be used in arguments](https://stackoverflow.com/questions/31922866/why-should-java-8s-optional-not-be-used-in-arguments)).